 What Are The Benefits Of Goji Berries?

 Some animal studies have shown how goji berries can lower blood sugar levels.
 The berries contain polysaccharides, which are long-chain carbohydrates that play a role in reducing blood sugar.
 Studies have also shown how these berries can help treat type 2 diabetes (2).

-Goji berries also increase glucose responsiveness, and this accounts for their hypoglycemic effects.
+Goji berries also increase glucose responsiveness, and this accounts for their hypoglycemici XAn individual whose present blood sugar levels are way below the standard healthy range. effects.

 2. Help Fight Cancer